Skip to main content

 Polar Program

-Polar Program Goals
+Objectives of the Polar Program

 • Organize dissemination and communication actions on Portuguese polar research in Antarctica and the Arctic.